orgua/shepherd_v2_planning/docs/30_components_debugging/watchdog.md

 - Fallback if we can't control POE-Power of ports (most likely)
 - with a WD the BB can shut down and be woken up periodically
 - BB does not mind a wake-up-signal when already running
-- routine: BB aks server for tasks, waits or goes to sleep again
+- routine: BB asks server for tasks, waits or goes to sleep again

 ## TPL5000 Watchdog behaviour